fooqri/fooqri.github.io/source/_posts/2013-06-01-coredata-dot-sqldebug-for-rubymotion.markdown

 date: 2013-06-01 12:23
 author: "Patrick Goddi"
 comments: true
-categories:
+categories: [development, RubyMotion, iOS]
 ---
 It is sometimes handy to turn on CoreData.SQLDebug in the simulator when debugging a Core Data issue.
-I have found the output to be very useful in finding the hard to find little bugs that pop-up between restkit ad core data, it can also help find performance issue with the database.
-Unfortunately there isn't any documentation for how to do this in RubyMotion, but I found one solution that works to a degree.
-It required installing an the ios_sim app and forcing the simulator into CoreData.SQLDebug mode after the rubymotion build.
+I have found the output to be very useful in finding the hard to find little bugs that pop-up between restkit and core data.
+It can also help find performance issues with the database.
+Unfortunately there isn't any documentation for how to do this in RubyMotion.
+I found one solution that works to a degree.
+It requires installing the ios_sim app and forcing the simulator into CoreData.SQLDebug mode after the rubymotion build.

 You will need to install ios_sim